 Pastoral Care Coordinators provide leadership and direction to each Year group and work closely with the PC teachers.
 Pastoral Care Coordinators are available to assist with any issues that students may experience and will work to try and resolve any such issues in a positive way.

-A one-hour session is timetabled each cycle, covering important elements of welfare and the healthy development of adolescents and young adults, complimenting and enriching the formal curriculum.
+The Pastoral Program at MacKillop is a key aspect of the pastoral care and wellbeing of students.
+A one-hour session is timetabled into each students program in every two week cycle.
+The content covered from Year 7 – 12 covers important elements of welfare and the healthy development of adolescents and young adults, complimenting and enriching the formal curriculum.

 A number of programs are conducted for students that add to the Pastoral dimension of St Mary MacKillop College.
 Some of these are targeted programs for students with specific needs while others are of a more general nature.
 These include: